slowernews/wisdom-tldr/README.md

 > *'Be cautious.
 Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
 Entrepreneurs are more risk averse than general population.'*

+> *'Pay too much for everything.
+The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

 ===